 “…with an extensive warranty as a result of our excellent workmanship and high-quality components used in our products.”
 (Emphasis supplied)

 In fact, the warranty on its faucets is not at all extensive.
 It is substandard for faucets sold in North American faucet.
 The standard warranty is limited lifetime warranty to the original owner on all mechanical parts, cartridges and finishes.
 Smart Design does provide a limited lifetime warranty on the mechanical components and cartridges but a paltry five years on its finishes.

-We can verify from testing, including destructive testing, of many Yatin facets that there is nothing about a Yatin finish that would justify less than a lifetime warranty.
+We can verify from testing, including destructive testing, of many Yatin faucets that there is nothing about a Yatin finish that would justify less than a lifetime warranty.
 Yatin owns a finishing subsidiary, Yatin Electro-Plating Co., Ltd. Its highly automated finishing line produces electroplated as well as the more advanced and nearly indestructible (PVD) finishes in its over 300,000 square foot facility in Jiande, China.
 Yatin's well regarded StarPlating® finish, described by Yatin as a “lustrous, mirror-like sheen that is soil repellent, scratch resistant and non-tarnishing…” is well-known throughout the faucet world for its robust durability.